sawyerwatts/Checklists/design.md

 ## Design Evaluation and Feedback

-Here are some criteria to evaluate the designs, ideally both in isolation and cummulatively (these will likely recursively impact designs):
+Here are some criteria to evaluate the designs, ideally both in isolation and cummulatively (these will likely recursively impact designs).
+But first, let's set the tone: "I’m not a plumber, but I imagine good plumbing is similar: if you’re doing something too exciting, you’re probably going to end up with crap all over yourself," Sean Goedecke.

-- [ ] Does it handle the happy path and error handling strategy?
+- [ ] Does it handle the happy path and an error handling strategy?
     - [ ] Do partial failures exist, especially in batch jobs?
 How well are those handled?
 - [ ] How's the focus?
 - [ ] How's the clarity?
 - [ ] How's the cognative load?
+- [ ] How's the modularity (isolation and reusability)?
-- [ ] How's the modularity?
-Is there semantic decoupling or only syntactic?
+    - [ ] Is there semantic decoupling or only syntactic?
+    - [ ] What kinds of updates would really hurt to implement or change?
+    - [ ] Is it so abstract that it becomes obtuse?
+- [ ] How's the total surface area, esp at different scopes: can anything be merged, removed, or encapsulated?
 - [ ] How's the conceptual cohesion?
+- [ ] How's the testability (or otherwise prove correctness)?
 - [ ] How's the debuggability?
+- [ ] Where should killswitches (similar to feature flags) be placed?
+Be sure these can be toggled quickly and without a redeploy!
+- [ ] Consider operational maintainability
+    - [ ] How much can state be isolated?
+Less state means less that needs to be reset upon failure.
+    - [ ] How much idempotency can there be?
+Where is the point of no return?
+What if the process is cancelled?
+    - [ ] Is there an appropriate amount of checkpointing?
+    - [ ] Is there an appropriate amount of durability?
-- [ ] How's the testability?
+    - [ ] If the process fails (especially at a midway point), how will the process be remediated?
+        - [ ] Are there any shared state resources that need to be reset?
+    - [ ] From incomplete information about inputs and/or outputs, how well can you triangulate that the cause is or is not in this code?
+        - [ ] What are this system's FMS DB queries?
-- [ ] How's the implementation cost (particularly for setting up the infrastructure)?
+- [ ] How's the development implementation cost (particularly for setting up the infrastructure)?
+    - [ ] Are there licensing costs?
     - [ ] If relevant, how's the DevFinOps?
+- [ ] Is it possible that some addition/change that will occur frequently and thus will be a recurring pattern that should be accounted for and made easy through the design?
 - [ ] Are there any events that would be beneficial to push?
 - [ ] How could the components run out of memory or disk?
-- [ ] How much idempotency can there be?
-Where is the point of no return?
-- [ ] How much can state be isolated?
-Less state means less that needs to be reset upon failure
-- [ ] Is there an appropriate amount of checkpointing?
-Is there an appropriate amount of durability?
-- [ ] Is a cache worth it?
 - [ ] How does the design fare against [scalability and SLA requirements](./scalabilityAndSla.md)?
+    - [ ] Is a cache worth the potentially hurt operational maintainability?
 - [ ] How does the design fare against [security concerns](./security.md)?
 - [ ] Ensure design decisions are documented.